Grill (jewelry)

+Grills can imitate and are not mutually exclusive with gold teeth, a form of permanent dental prosthesis in which the visible part of a tooth is replaced or capped with gold.

+Grills have their roots in the Southern U.S. This was a cultural element of poor American people who couldn’t afford the proper dental work.
+This turned into a fashion statement throughout the country itself.

-Characteristics and wearer demographics
+Characteristics

 Grills are made of several types of metal (often silver, gold or platinum) that are sometimes inlaid with precious stones; they are generally removable, though some may be permanently attached to the teeth.
 Gold grills can be made from 10-karat, up to 24-karat gold.
 The gold can be tinted yellow, white and rose color.

-Grills can cost anywhere from one hundred dollars to thousands of dollars, depending on the materials used and the number of teeth covered.
+Grills can potentially cost thousands of dollars, depending on the materials used and the number of teeth covered.

-As of 2006, grills were most often worn by 18- to 35-year-old African-American male hip-hop listeners.
-Grills received mainstream attention, including on network television, when, during the 2012 Summer Olympics, Olympic swimmer Ryan Lochte posed with a grill that sported stones in the design of a U.S. flag; he had previously worn diamond grills after earlier competitions.
+Grills received mainstream attention, including on network television, when, during the 2012 Summer Olympics, Olympic swimmer Ryan Lochte posed with a grill set with stones in the design of an American flag; he had recently worn diamond grills after earlier competitions.

 History

 The insertion of gems into teeth predates hip hop culture.
-Hip hop artists such as Raheem the Dream and Kilo Ali began wearing grills in the early 1980s;
+Hip hop artists such as Raheem the Dream and Kilo Ali began wearing grills in the early 1980s.

-New Yorker Eddie Plein, owner of Famous Eddie's Gold Teeth, is often credited with kickstarting the trend in New York during the mid 1980's.
+New York-based Eddie Plein, owner of Famous Eddie's Gold Teeth and Johnny Dang are often credited with kickstarting and expanding the trend.
 Plein began adapting dental crowns from single teeth into multiple caps thus creating the first grills originally known as fronts or caps.
-His first notable celebrity customer was gangster rapper Just Ice who would popularise gold fronts by donning his custom teeth on the cover of his 1987 album Kool and Deadly photographed by Janette Beckman.
-The teeth would appear on both the front and back covers of the artwork.
+His first notable celebrity customer was Just Ice who would popularize gold fronts by donning his custom teeth on the cover of his 1987 album Kool and Deadly photographed by Janette Beckman.

-With his popularity rising, Plein made gold caps for Flavor Flav, and then outfitted New York rappers including Big Daddy Kane and Kool G. Rap.
-He later moved to Atlanta, where he designed ever-more-elaborate grills for rappers like OutKast, Goodie Mob, Ludacris, and Lil Jon.
-Other writers have cited Slick Rick and Afrika Bambaataa as an important early contributor to the popularity of grills.
+With grills popularity rising, Plein made gold caps for Flavor Flav, Big Daddy Kane and Kool G. Rap.
+He later moved to Atlanta, where he designed ever-more-elaborate grills for rappers such as OutKast, Goodie Mob, Ludacris, and Lil Jon.

-Grills remained popular in the Southern U.S., especially in Houston or Memphis, even as they rose and fell from popularity elsewhere, and the rise of Dirty South rappers in the 2000s spurred a nationwide grill trend.
-During this time, grills frequently appeared in hip hop music, most notably in the 2005 number one single "Grillz," by Nelly, Paul Wall, Big Gipp, and Ali, and in other Paul Wall songs.
+Grills remained popular in the Southern U.S., especially in Miami, Tampa, Memphis and Atlanta even as they rose and fell from popularity elsewhere, and the rise of Dirty South rappers in the 2000s spurred a nationwide grill trend.
+During this time, grills frequently appeared in hip hop music, most notably in the 2005 number-one single "Grillz," by Nelly, Paul Wall, Big Gipp, and Ali, and in other Paul Wall songs.
 Wall is known for his grill business as well as his rapping; his clients include Kanye West and Cam'ron.

-Grills maintained their popularity into the 2010s, with French grillmaker Dolly Cohen creating custom oral jewelry for Rihanna, Cara Delevingne, and Rita Ora.
+Grills maintained their popularity into the 2010s, with French grillmaker Dolly Cohen creating custom oral jewelry for Barbados singer Rihanna as well as Cara Delevingne and Rita Ora.

-In 2015, DJ Khaled created a song based around grills, "Gold Slugs" (feat.
-Chris Brown, August Alsina & Fetty Wap).
-Gold Slugs also is used as a term similar to grills with the same meaning.
+Custom grills maintained its popularity in the music industry, not just men but women, as well.
+Katy Perry, Beyonce, Madonna, Miley Cyrus, Lady Gaga are notable among female popstar celebrities to have donned grills.